inkVerb/VIP/201/Lesson-01.md

 ___

 # The Take
+- A **symlink** is a link to another file
+  - It can be opened, edited, and saved as a file
+  - But, all reading and writing is done in the original file
+  - Deleting a symlink does not delete the original file
+  - A symlinked file's destination can be seen with `ls -l`
+  - An application editing or reading a symlink probably doesn't know the difference between a symlink and a real file
 - `cp` copies files this way:
   - `cp source-file file-copy`
 - `mv` moves files this way: